Yemen minister eludes assassination attempt

 Militants denied that Fatahani or any local al Qaeda leader was killed and said only foot soldiers died.
 But a tribal chief and witnesses insisted Fatahani was among the dead, saying the militants had closed off the areas and quickly buried the dead.

 Separately, tribesmen kidnapped six foreign aid workers from a tourist area west of Sanaa on Tuesday.
-State news agency Saba said those abducted were a German, a Colombian, an Iraqi, a Palestinian and two Yemenis.
+State news agency Saba said the abductees were a German, a Colombian, an Iraqi, a Palestinian and two Yemenis.

-A U.N. source said the six worked for the world body's Office for the Coordination of Humanitarian Affairs.
+A U.N. source said the six worked for the world body's Office for the Coordination of Humanitarian Affairs (OCHA).

 OCHA spokeswoman Elisabeth Brys told Reuters in Geneva: "The only information we have for now is that there has been an incident.
 We are looking into it."